spaceninja/dnd-adventures/src/adventures/slaad-hospital/index.md

 <aside class="block-torn-paper">

 Day 36: I’m experiencing some doubts about the research they’re doing here.
 On the first floor, it was all what I expected.
 Taking samples from captive Slaad and conducting research.
 But level two is different.
 There are no Slaad up here, only human prisoners.
-The scientists here are less friendly and more guarded about their research, but it’s not hard to work out.
+The scientists here are less friendly and more guarded about their research, but it isn’t hard to work out.

 They’re deliberately infecting the prisoners with both chaos phage and Slaad eggs, harvested from level one.
 The prisoners are kept sedated, so they don’t seem to be suffering, and some of the research appears to be investigating how to control the speed of the infection or incubation process.

 I tell myself they’re looking for ways to slow it down, but I have my doubts.
 I’ve shared my concerns with a few scientists, but they just brush it off by explaining that these prisoners are “the worst of the worst” from the material plane, where they all have death sentences.

-Only one man understood my concerns.
+Only one person understood my concerns.
 He called me over during lunch one day and told me to stop asking so many questions.
 I protested, pointing out that the work we’re doing seems unethical.
 He didn’t deny it, but only implied that objecting would get me in trouble.
 The next day he was gone.
 I’ve been keeping my head down, focusing on my research.
 The floor supervisor says the head researching is still asking about me, but I think I have to say something, even if it means they fire me.

 </aside>